sandipanpaul21/Machine-Learning-in-Python-Code/README.md

 * Technqiues to Remove Outliers: Capping Based on Upper and Lower Range
 * Missing Values in the Dataset cause concern for Machine Learning Model
 * Techniques for Imputing Missing Values
+  1.Continuous Data: Median Imputation
-  1.Continuous Data: Median, 2.Categorical Data: Mode and 3.KNN Imputation (better than Median and Mode imputation)
+  2.Categorical Data: Mode Imputation
+  3.KNN Imputation (better than Median and Mode imputation)

 ### 05 Feature Engineering
 * Tweaking the features, to increase the efficiency of the Model